RPA VS Selenium

 Comparison of RPA & Selenium

 Here is how RPA is different from Selenium

 - Selenium helps automate only the current web page while RPA automates all the backend processes that are time-consuming.

 - Selenium is an open-source testing tool whereas RPA contains tools such as UiPath, Automation Anywhere, Blue Prism and others.

 - RPA helps in maintaining huge records of data and the best part is that it is flexible in dealing with the clerical processes.
 Selenium does not support the clerical processes as it works on the front end of the web application.

-- When it comes to automating the test cases, webdriver plays a very important role in because it overcomes all the disadvantages of Selenium, making the process much simpler.
-With the help of bots, RPA helps in rendering possible outcome by imitating the activities of human.
+- When it comes to automating the test cases, the web driver plays a very important role in because it overcomes all the disadvantages of Selenium, making the process much simpler.
+With the help of bots, RPA helps in rendering possible outcomes by imitating the activities of humans.

 - Both Selenium and RPA are automation tools that help minimize manual intervention while enhancing quality.